 Ruptura at Luciana Brito NY Project

-São Paulo’s Luciana Brito teams up with New York Brazilian design gallery Espasso to mount the first in a series of three historical exhibitions combining art and design.
+São Paulo’s Luciana Brito teams up with New York Brazilian design gallery Espasso to present the first in a series of three historical exhibitions combining art and design.

 Comprised of Geraldo de Barros, Waldemar Cordeiro, Luiz Sacilotto, Lothar Charoux, Kazmer Féjer, Leopoldo Haar and Anatol Wladyslaw, the international assortment began exploring the primal essentials of geometry, colour, and movement rather than naturalistic expression or impression.
 For them, works of art were not hermeneutic but sublime concepts in and of themselves; following set principles like rhythm, polarity and displacement.
 Much of their ethos drew from Constructivism.
 In 1952, the São Paulo-based collective drafted a utopian manifesto, affirmed by a seminal exhibition at the Museu de Arte Modernade São Paulo.
 With wide influence, their philosophy translated well into the burgeoning furniture design scene of the time, as evident in this exhibition.